Your Gifts at Work

 - Attract and educate scholars on a global level, advancing the highest caliber of training and study

-- Offer innovative educational programs to a broad range of visitors, including more than 100,000 students each year
+- Offer innovative educational programs to a broad range of visitors, including nearly 141,000 students each year

 - Develop innovative special exhibitions that engage the public and sustain the reputation of the museum as one of the world’s most significant art museums